Jump to Main Content

 Informatics '18

-Prior to attending the University of Washington, Leeds was chief technology officer and chief information officer of Codex Advisors.
-Codex was a boutique investment bank who guided clients through the merger and acquisitions process by providing a full-service suite of expertise.
-While there, Leeds was responsible for building the firm’s cloud-based information exchange and data storage platform that allowed the firm to compete with competitors many times its size.
-Prior to committing full time to Codex, he founded and ran Pegasus Information Kinetics, an information and digital technology consulting firm to small businesses.
+Prior to attending the University of Washington, Benjamin was Chief Information Officer of Codex Advisors.
+Codex was a boutique investment bank who guided clients through the merger and acquisitions process by providing a full service suite of expertise.
+While there, Benjamin was responsible for building the firm’s cloud based information exchange and data storage platform that allowed the firm to compete with competitors many times its size.

 Photo of Ravi Modalavalasa